 The culmination of the competitions is the awarding of the House Cup during the Moving Up Breakfast.

-The Boys and Girls Workshops are organized twice per year by the school counselor and the Girls Leadership Coordinators.
-The aim of the program is to dedicate time during the school year to have in-depth conversations on relevant topics such as girl’s body image, portrayals in the media of manhood, the concept of gratitude, and self-image.
+The SEL Workshops are organized twice per year by the school counselor and the Gender Equity Coordinators.
+The aim of the program is to dedicate time during the school year to have in-depth conversations on topics relevant to the students’ social emotional development.
+Topics range from portrayals of gender in the media, the concept of gratitude, and self-image.
 All students and teachers participate in the workshops.

 Middle School students' creations to be displayed in Arboretum